Rudolf Steiner

-In the first, more philosophically oriented phase of this movement, Steiner attempted to find a synthesis between science and spirituality.
-His philosophical work of these years, which he termed "spiritual science", sought to apply what he saw as the clarity of thinking characteristic of Western philosophy to spiritual questions, differentiating this approach from what he considered to be vaguer approaches to mysticism.
+In the first, more philosophically oriented phase of this movement, Steiner attempted to find a synthesis between science and spirituality by developing what he termed "spiritual science", which he sought to apply the clarity of thinking characteristic of Western philosophy to spiritual questions, differentiating this approach from what he considered to be vaguer approaches to mysticism.
 In a second phase, beginning around 1907, he began working collaboratively in a variety of artistic media, including drama, dance and architecture, culminating in the building of the Goetheanum, a cultural centre to house all the arts.
 In the third phase of his work, beginning after World War I, Steiner worked on various ostensibly applied projects, including Waldorf education, biodynamic agriculture, and anthroposophical medicine.

 Steiner advocated a form of ethical individualism, to which he later brought a more explicitly spiritual approach.
-He based his epistemology on Johann Wolfgang Goethe's world view, in which "thinking…is no more and no less an organ of perception than the eye or ear.
+He based his epistemology on Johann Wolfgang von Goethe's world view in which "thinking...is no more and no less an organ of perception than the eye or ear.
 Just as the eye perceives colours and the ear sounds, so thinking perceives ideas."
 A consistent thread that runs through his work is the goal of demonstrating that there are no limits to human knowledge.

 Biography

+Overview

+Almost all biographies of Steiner are hagiography, except the books by Gebhardt, Ullrich, and Zander.